-The FluentU app makes it really easy to watch English videos.
+FluentU makes it really easy to watch English videos.
 There are captions that are interactive.
 That means you can tap on any word to see an image, definition and useful examples.

-For example, when you tap on the word “brought,” you see this:
+For example, when you tap on the word "searching," you'll see this:

 Learn all the vocabulary in any video with quizzes.
 Swipe left or right to see more examples for the word you’re learning.

 That’s the idea behind Freerice, a free game you can play online.
 The game tests your vocabulary skills by giving you a word and letting you choose its definition.

 6. Play Text-heavy Games

-7. Have Fun with Word Magnets
+7. Have Fun With Word Magnets

 What’s one place you see every day?
 Yes—your fridge!
-Put some vocabulary words on your refrigerator so that every time you head to the kitchen for a snack or a drink, you’ll see the words right in front of you.
+Put some vocabulary words on your refrigerator, so that every time you head to the kitchen for a snack or a drink, you’ll see the words right in front of you.

-9. Start a Blog in English
+8. Start a Blog in English

 10. Find Ways to Use “Words of the Day”

 Every day, choose two or three words to be your “Words of the Day.”
 Remember them and write them down somewhere.
 During the rest of the day, make it a game to try and find ways to use these words in conversation.
 Saying the words out loud in sentences will help you remember what they mean, and your friends might enjoy playing along, too.

 Not sure what “Word of the Day” to choose?
 Visit Britannica and check out their dictionary that’s specially designed for English learners.
 Each of the entries includes the type of word you’re looking at (e.g., whether it’s a noun, adverb or verb), its audio pronunciation, easy-to-understand definitions, example sentences and the opposite of the word.
 You can also click their archive for more words you can check out!